MarcelOlsen/mini-react/README.md

 **Features:**

-- ✅ Support for functional components as element types
+- ✅ Support for functional components that return virtual DOM
-- ✅ Passing props and children to functional components
+- ✅ Props passing to functional components
-- ✅ Components can return other components or host elements
+- ✅ Component composition and nesting
-- ✅ Proper handling of null/undefined returns
+- ✅ Proper TypeScript types for functional components
+- ✅ Test coverage for functional component rendering and composition

 ---